 Meet Demand, Quickly

-One of the most common complaints of telecom customers is that they have to wait on hold for a long time, and then oftentimes don’t have their questions adequately answered even when they reach an agent.
+One of the most common complaints of telecom customers is that they have to wait on hold for a long time, and they oftentimes don’t have their questions adequately answered even when they reach an agent.
 You can improve customer satisfaction greatly (and therefore your NPS scores) by not only properly staffing your customer support team for times of peak demand, but also by relying on qualified, trained staff who know how to de-escalate situations and resolve complaints within one call.

 When you work with a Business Process Outsourcing (BPO) provider like Conectys, we can help you scale up or pare down your customer support personnel depending on need.
 And all of our employees are thoroughly vetted and highly trained, helping you improve your First-Call Resolution (FCR) rates and reduce wait times.
 This one factor can make a huge difference in your customers’ overall satisfaction.